kids-first/kf-lib-data-ingest/docs/source/tutorial/package_testing.rst

 Every stage's concept discovery data structure is written to a file in the stage's output directory, and named
 ``<stage name>_concept_discovery.json``.
-You will see how this can be used to write custom data validation tests in the next section.
+You will see how this can be used to write custom data validation tests in the User Defined Tests section.

 Set Expected Counts
 ===================
-Ok, now let's go back and take a look at the count checks we saw in the log.
+Ok, now let's go back and take a look at the count results we saw in the log.
 It looks like our tests are failing because in almost every case the count analysis is finding more concepts in the source data as compared to the expectations.